An ADMM Based Framework for AutoML Pipeline Configuration: Related work

 \textbf{Toolkits.} Auto-WEKA~\citep{autoweka1,autoweka2} and Auto-sklearn \citep{feurer2015efficient} are the main representatives of SBMO-based AutoML.
-Both apply the general purpose framework SMAC~\citep{smac} to find optimal ML pipelines.
-Both consider a fixed shape of the pipeline with functional modules (preprocessing, transforming, modeling) and automatically select a ML algorithm and its hyper-parameters in each module.
-Auto-sklearn improves upon Auto-WEKA with two innovations: (i) a meta-learning \citep{vanschoren2018meta} based \textit{warm-start} technique that uses `meta-features' of the dataset to determine good initial pipeline candidates based on past experience on similar datasets, (ii) an greedy forward-selection ensembling \citep{caruana2004ensemble} of the pipeline configurations found during the optimization as an independent post-processing step.
+Both apply the general purpose framework SMAC \dvnote{(Sequential Model-based Algorithm Configuration)}~\citep{smac} to find optimal ML pipelines.
+Both consider a fixed shape of the pipeline with functional modules (preprocessing, transforming, modeling) and automatically select a ML algorithm and its hyper-parameters for each module.
+Auto-sklearn improves upon Auto-WEKA with two innovations: (i) a meta-learning based preprocessing step that uses `meta-features' of the dataset to determine good initial pipeline candidates based on past experience to {\em warm start} the optimization, (ii) an greedy forward-selection ensembling \citep{caruana2004ensemble} of the pipeline configurations found during the optimization as an independent post-processing step.
 Hyperopt-sklearn \citep{komer2014hyperopt} utilizes TPE as the SMBO.
-TPOT \citep{olson2016tpot} and ML-Plan \citep{mohr2018ml} use genetic algorithm and hierarchical task networks based planning respectively to optimize over the pipeline shape and the algorithm choices, but are still limit to the discretization of the hyper-parameter space.
+TPOT \citep{olson2016tpot} and ML-Plan \citep{mohr2018ml} use genetic algorithm and hierarchical task networks planning respectively to optimize over the pipeline shape and the algorithm choices, but require discretization of the hyper-parameter space (\dvnote{which can be inefficient in practice as it leads performance degradation}). {AlphaD3M \citep{drori2018alphad3m} integrates reinforcement learning with Monte-Carlo tree search (MCTS) for solving AutoML problems but without imposing efficient decomposition over hyperparameters and model selection.
+AutoStacker \citep{chen2018autostacker} focuses on ensembling and cascading to generate complex pipelines and the actual algorithm selection and hyper-parameter optimization happens via random search. }